Salma-Bellamkaddem/Frontent_MyShopITrust/README.md

 # MyShopITrust

 **MyShopITrust** is a mobile application designed to scan supermarket products for price comparison and verification.
-The goal is to provide users with a fast and efficient solution to detect price discrepancies.
+The goal is to provide users with a fast and efficient solution to detect price discrepancies and simplify their shopping experience.

 ---